PENSIONS

 Stakeholder Pension Schemes

-You can set up a Stakeholder Pension yourself by choosing a provider that suits your needs, often with the assistance of a financial adviser.
-It is possible to have an SHP alongside a workplace pension or use one as your main savings method if you are self-employed or not currently employed.
+You can set up a Stakeholder Pension yourself by choosing a suitable provider, often with guidance from a financial adviser.
+It can sit alongside a workplace pension or act as your main retirement savings vehicle if you are self-employed, taking a career break, or not currently employed.

 Tax relief on contributions